 By choosing and implementing one of these strategies with your adolescent (or tween even, it’s not too early to start), you are well on your way to creating a new type of relationship with your kid.
 While it is easier to fall back into our default parenting mode, your teen will appreciate your willingness to stretch and grow appropriately right alongside them.
 Remember that your RELATIONSHIP with your teen is everything!

 Need more help?
-Contact us at Emery Counseling to get connected with one of our therapists who specialize in working with teens and their families.
+Contact us at Emery Counseling to get connected with one of the best therapists in Fort Collins who specialize in working with teens and their families.